rulewis/journey-optimizer.en/help/using/personalization/personalization-aeras.md

 ---
-title: Personalization aeras in Customer Journey Management
+title: Personalization contexts in Journey Optimizer
-description: Personalizationn aeras
-audience: personalize content
-content-type: reference
-topic-tags: starting-with-personalization
+description: Learn in which contexts you can add personalization
+exl-id: 3b1fe6f0-66c4-4ea0-be2d-ec7fa3b9430f
 ---
 # Personalization areas {#personalization-areas}

 ![](../assets/do-not-localize/badge.png)

-The content and display of messages delivered by Customer Journey Management can be personalized in several different ways.
+The content and display of messages delivered by Journey Optimizer can be personalized in several different ways.

 All the fields associated with the editor icon can open the personalization editor and receive personalization content.

 ![](assets/perso_icon.png)

-## Personalize emails
+## Personalize your emails

 During email channel message creation, the **Email subject** field is personalizable.